AT and AIM:

-Pam Cook, a consultant with ABC Consulting Services since 1999, has worked as an advocate for students with disabilities in Western Pennsylvania public schools for over 20 years.
-Pam also currently assists students, their families and teachers in obtaining and using Assistive Technology (AT) and Accessible Instructional Materials (AIM) to enable struggling readers to access the general education curriculum and build independence as they transition to postsecondary education and careers.
-Pam has been employed as an Education Advocate at the Mental Health Association of Allegheny County, as a member of a special education research team at the University of Pittsburgh and as a consultant to the Duquesne University Charter School Project.
+Pam Cook worked as an advocate for students with disabilities in Western Pennsylvania public schools for over 20 years.
+Pam also assisted students, their families and teachers in obtaining and using Assistive Technology (AT) and Accessible Instructional Materials (AIM) to enable struggling readers to access the general education curriculum and build independence as they transition to postsecondary education and careers.
+Pam served as an Education Advocate at the Mental Health Association of Allegheny County, as a member of a special education research team at the University of Pittsburgh and as a consultant to the Duquesne University Charter School Project.
 She has served on her local school board and the Board of the Education Law Center of Pennsylvania (1998-2008).
 She is a former member of the National Board of CHADD (Children and Adults with Attention Deficit Disorders) and the Pittsburgh Regional Board of the International Dyslexia Association.
 As co-chair of the PA Department of Education’s Response to Intervention (RtI) Parent Engagement Committee, Pam participated in the creation of RtI resource materials provided to parents across Pennsylvania.
 Pam is a former teacher with a B.S.Ed. in elementary education from Ohio University and a M.Ed. in special education from the University of Pittsburgh.

 Joanne Karger, J.D., Ed.D., is a 2011-2012 Postdoctoral Fellow in “Universal Design for Learning” (UDL) at CAST and Boston College Lynch School of Education.
 She has worked for the past four years as an attorney at the Center for Law and Education (CLE), where she has represented low-income families and provided technical assistance to legal services and pro bono attorneys in cases involving education issues, including the rights of students with disabilities under IDEA, Section 504, and Title I/NCLB.
 Dr. Karger has also served as a consultant for the National Center on Accessible Instructional Materials at CAST, analyzing legal and policy issues associated with the provision of accessible instructional materials and access to the general education curriculum for students with disabilities.
 Prior to joining CLE, Dr. Karger served on a team of consultants that evaluated the special education programs of New York City, the District of Columbia, and several low-income school districts in Massachusetts.
 She has a law degree from Boston College Law School and a doctorate in education from the Harvard Graduate School of Education in Administration, Planning, and Social Policy.